Igna43/Igna43/README.md

 - 🤔 I’m looking for help with Documentation.
 - 💬 Ask me about any tech related stuff!
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact: I play games and go to the GYM very often.

 __Reach me out!__